-Caldey Island's new fire truck flown in by helicopter - BBC News
+Island's new fire engine flown in

-Caldey Island's new fire truck flown in by helicopter
+Caldey Island's new fire engine flown in by helicopter

-A remote Pembrokeshire island has had a new fire truck delivered by helicopter.
+A Pembrokeshire island has had a new fire engine delivered by helicopter.

-The 4x4 vehicle was airlifted three miles by a RAF Chinook helicopter on to Caldey island, home to 40 inhabitants including 18 monks who live at a monastery.
+The 4x4 vehicle was airlifted three miles (4.8km) by a RAF Chinook helicopter on to Caldey island, home to 40 inhabitants including 18 monks who live at a monastery.

-The red engine was attached by metal hoists to the underside of the chopper, and dangled 70ft (21m) below.
+The red rural response pump was attached by metal hoists to the underside of the chopper, and dangled 70ft (21m) below.

-The fire appliance will be manned by volunteers from the small fishing and farming community.
+The fire appliance will be manned by volunteers.

 The monks themselves were once responsible for running the fire service, but it has since been taken over by Mid and West Wales Fire Service.